strangehurst/PNML.jl/docs/src/defaults.md

 See [PnmlType - Petri Net Type Definition](@ref) for the full hierarchy.

 This means there are at least 3 sets of default value types.
-We use the pntd [`PnmlType`](@ref) as a trait to determine the default types/values.
+We use the pntd [PnmlType](@ref PNML.PnmlTypeDefs.PnmlType) as a trait to determine the default types/values.

 A consequence is that the default value's type ripples through the type system.

 ```@setup methods
 using AbstractTrees, PNML, InteractiveUtils, Markdown
-using PNML: default_condition
+using PNML: Labels.default_condition
-using PNML: default_inscription, default_hlinscription
+using PNML: Labels.default_inscription, Labels.default_hlinscription
-using PNML: default_marking, default_hlmarking
+using PNML: Labels.default_marking, Labels.default_hlmarking
 using PNML: SortType, UserSort, IntegerSort, DotSort,
             PnmlCoreNet, ContinuousNet, HLCoreNet,
             NumberConstant, DotConstant